 top of page

-5 Steps to Improve Brain Health: Your Traumatic Brain Injury Checklist
+Traumatic Brain Injury Recovery Checklist

 The amount of information available on how to recover from a brain injury can be overwhelming.
 I sifted through the research to find simple ways to assist with the brain's recovery.
 I wanted the suggestions to be easily accessible, easy to integrate into daily life, and affordable.
-Even if you have not suffered a brain injury these suggestions are beneficial for overall brain health.
+Even if you have not suffered a brain injury, these suggestions are beneficial for overall brain health.

 The road to recovery from a traumatic brain injury can be long and winding.
 The suggestions above are all simple ways to improve your quality of life and support your recovery.
 If you have suffered from a traumatic brain injury, what have you found helpful for recovery?